hightechu/hightechu-spring2019/week2/assignment2.md

 # Assignment 2

-**Please do not jump ahead and listen to the instructions, it is very important that you do not skip ahead.**
+**Please listen to the instructions and do not skip ahead, it is very important that you do not skip ahead.**

 1. Signin to [GitHub](https://github.com/login)